Pandoa/HexaSphere/pathfinding.md

 The heuristic function guides the search, helping the algorithm to find a good path faster.
 It tells an estimation of the cost from a tile to the target tile.

-!> If the weight function overestimates the cost of a tile relatively to another tile, the algorithm can return non-optimal paths.
+!> **Note:** If the heuristic function overestimates the cost of a tile relatively to another tile, the algorithm can return non-optimal paths.

+?> **Important:** the cost of the algorithm can quickly explode if you use a constant heuristic or don't use a heuristic function on a large hexasphere.

+### 1. Constant Heuristic Function
 In the following code, we use a constant heuristic function, which is the same as not using one.
-Doing so guarantees the path found is optimal.
+Doing so guarantees the path found is optimal, but the algorithm will explore a lot of tiles, as it doesn't know in which direction is should progress.

 <div class="code-switcher show-cpp-false">
 <div class="switcher" >